getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 Abnormal

-: The app went Out of Memory (OOM) and was forced to quit by the OS/timed out/froze.
-There’s usually no corresponding Sentry issue because this is a passive action.
+: The application timed out, froze, or was forced to quit by the operating system.
+There is usually no corresponding Sentry issue, as this is a passive action.

 Errored